 These Grilled Surf and Turf Skewers are the easiest way to make an impressive surf and turf meal with simple and healthy ingredients.
-Skewer some steak and shrimp marinade in an easy marinade and cook on the grill.
+Marinate steak and shrimp kabobs and cook them on the grill.

-Leave your veggies off your skewers for a more flavorful and even cook
+Leave your veggies off your surf and turf skewers for a more flavorful and even cook

 I’m going to tell you something that might surprise you, grilled skewers are SO much better when you leave the veggies off.
 Take these grilled surf and turf skewers for example.
 They are all meat, but leaving the veggies off of them allows for a more even cook to each item.